Wint3rmute/ReqSnake/requirements/README.md

 > critical

 > REQ-CORE-9
-> The tool shall provide tools for visualisation of the current state of requirements.
+> The tool shall store requirements in a reqsnake.lock file in JSON format.
+The file shall be used to compare differences when making changes to requirements.
 > critical